 - To blind-bake the crust, place it in a preheated 375°F oven for 15 minutes, just until set and you smell the cookies toasting.
 Remove the crust from the oven, cool on a rack, and finish with the filling of your choice.

 - To make a chocolate cookie crust, replace the graham crackers with 2 cups of chocolate cookie crumbs.

 - To make a vanilla wafer crust, replace the graham crackers with an equal amount of vanilla wafer cookie crumbs.

 - To make a gingersnap crust, replace the graham crackers with 2 cups of crushed gingersnaps.

 This resulting graham/shortbread crust was wonderful, not overly graham-y or shortbread-y (boy, I’m on a roll creating words today!), but a subtle mix of the two that went into the background when paired with that rich Chocolate Cream filling.
 One side note…I used too much melted butter when I made the crust, so it was richer and took more time to bake than it should have.
-I’m going to write a post about kitchen fails sometime, and I’ll talk more about that mistake then.
+Someday I’m going to write a post about kitchen fails, and I’ll this mistake will make the cut, I’m sure.
 Suffice it to say that the crust wasn’t quite as crumbly as it could have been.
 It was still wonderful, so I’m not going to complain (much).

 In the past, I’ve pulverized sandwich cookies with their filling, which reduced the amount of sugar and butter required to hold the crust together.
 Another tip, making cookie crusts are a great way to use up cookies and crackers that are going (or have gone) stale, so you don’t have to waste them.
 Use your imagination, then tell me what you’re using…I can’t wait to hear.
 Meanwhile, the last sliver of pie beckons.
 Yummmm…..